About Us - School Policy

 Watch "Leaping Dragon", a 10' x 24' mural at The Masters School.

 Helen Elliott has a bachelors degree in Art History from De Montford University in the UK and is a practicing artist specializing in oil painting.
-Helen works as head teacher and art specialist at Good Shepherd Early Childhood Center in Irvington and is the program director for RiverArts SummerArts Workshops.
-She has worked with children K-7 and adults through various organizations including The Irvington Children’s Center, Westchester Community College, WAEYC Workshops, RiverArts and through her private studio.
+Helen works as head teacher and art specialist at Good Shepherd Early Childhood Center in Irvington and was the program director for RiverArts SummerArts Workshops for 10 years.
+She has worked with children K-9 and adults through various organizations including The Irvington Children’s Center, Westchester Community College, WAEYC Workshops, RiverArts and through her private studio.

 These are profoundly uncertain times, and thus our plans for teaching in person may be subject to revisions based on the changing circumstances of the COVID-19 pandemic.
 Remote learning will be considered should local governmental health authorities and experts advise us to do so.
 The decision to change to remote learning and/or resume in-person instruction, will be informed by, but not limited to federal, state and local guidance.